Psyhackological/ytxt/README.md

 6. [Contributing](#contributing)
 7. [License](#license)

-## Features
+## Main features
-- Downloads .vtt subtitle files and saves it to a clean looking .txt file with the same name.
+- Downloads .vtt subtitle files and saves them to a clean looking .txt file with the same name as the subtitle file.
-- Easy customizable through flags. (for example: easy to choose different subtitle languages)
+- Easy to customise using flags. (e.g. easy selection of different subtitle languages)
-- Easy to use Command Line Interface thanks to argparse.
+- Easy to use command line interface thanks to argparse.

-See [samples folder](samples/) for understanding how it works.
+To understand how it works, see the [samples folder](samples/).

 ## Requirements
 ### For installation